afreen061/afreen061/README.md

 ## 💻 Full-Stack Developer | Problem Solver

 Hi!
-I'm a **Full-Stack Developer** with **8 months of experience** in building web applications.
+I'm a **Full-Stack Developer** with **1.3 year of experience** in building web applications.
 I love solving problems and working with modern web technologies to create efficient, scalable, and user-friendly applications.

 ### 🚀 Tech Stack